pbk0/toolcraft/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+**Important**: All contributors must sign our [Contributor License Agreement (CLA)](CLA.md) before their contributions can be accepted.
+This ensures clear ownership and licensing of all project contributions.

+Quick Start for Contributors:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes